SCHayworth/5-15-Test-Average-And-Grade/README.md

     START
       PASS IN: list of scores
       CALCULATE average score
-        CALL mean function and pass the list of scores PASS OUT: average
+        divide the sum of the list of scores by the number of scores in the list PASS OUT: average
     END